Horse riding in the Kingdom of Eswatini

 Is Eswatini a wildlife-focused horse safari?

-While Eswatini offers some incredible game viewing, it is more well-known for incredible scenery and diverse culture.
+While Eswatini offers some incredible game viewing, it is more well-known for its incredible scenery and diverse culture.
 It offers some technical riding over ever-changing terrain and a glimpse into African culture rarely seen.
-Riding in Mlilwane allows you some relaxed and close encounters with plains game and game drives and walks in Hlane and Mkhaya give you the big game experience.
+Riding in Mlilwane allows you some relaxed and close encounters with plains game and game drives and walks in Hlane and Mkhaya give you the big-game experience.

 Why is it called the Kingdom of Eswatini?